-Youth in grades 9-12 are a part of the Senior High Youth Ministry.
+The Senior High Youth Ministry is for youth in grades 9-12—church members and their friends.
 We feed our faith through regular small group gatherings, service projects, trips away, and occasional special events.
 One youth describes us this way:

 “We have a lot of fun studying the Bible and learning about our Faith, helping others in need, as well as playing games and getting to know each other better.”